Additional writing clips can be viewed online here.

 The Maneater (August 2012-May 2013)

-When I came to the University of Missouri last year, I knew I wanted to get involved with the student newspaper.
+When I first came to the University of Missouri, I knew I wanted to get involved with the student newspaper.
 I wrote a number of stories throughout the year, and I also worked a weekly shift as a copy editor for the Maneater in spring of 2013.
 Below are a couple of my favorite clips from the publication, including I story I interviewed Gandhi’s grandson for (dreams do come true).

 “MU Storm Chase Team Pursues Severe Weather” – September 2013